 }

-The parser converts tokens into an AST made of two node types.
-TextNode is a leaf, plain text or already processed HTML:
+Our parser will organize tokens into an AST made of two node types.
+A TextNode is a leaf, plain text or already-processed HTML:

 // app/LilBlaze/TextNode.php